-Punishments: nothing is scalable, you disallow serendipity – you stop the future from happening because you believe you’re right and therefore don’t allow other inputs that can shape and shift and influence different ways of thinking, doing, ways of showing up.
+Punishments: nothing is scalable, you disallow serendipity – you stop the future from happening because you believe you’re right and therefore don’t allow other inputs that can shape, shift and influence different ways of thinking and doing.

-All three present at one time or another although 90% of us identify with SAVE-IT because it’s the least ugly of all.
+All three monsters are present although 90% of us identify with SAVE-IT because it’s the least ugly of all.
 Regardless of the persona, to tame whichever advice monster is showing up for you, fundamentally it’s to stay curious longer in a conversation by having good questions and slowing down the rush to action and advice-giving.
 That’s the ACTION that starts making all the difference.